incf-nidash/PyNIDM/README.rst

 map variables to terms arguments:

+-owl     Optional flag to query nidm-experiment OWL files

 -json_map, --json_map       Optional user-suppled JSON file containing variable-term mappings

 -ilxkey, --ilxkey     Interlex/SciCrunch API key to use for query

+-github, --github
--github, --github      Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.
-If user doesn''t supply a token then user will be prompted for username/password: Example: -github username token
+	Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.If user doesn't supply a token then user will be prompted for username/password.
+Example: -github username token.

--owl     Optional flag to query nidm-experiment OWL files

 CSV File to NIDM Conversion
 ---------------------------